hwp9000/discord.js/README.md

 New and more clean guide on command handler coming soon!

-### Creating a help command
+# Creating a help command

-1. Navigate to your commands folder.
-2. Create a new file called help.js
-3. Inside your help.js file add the following code:
+Here we will be using [embeds](https://discordjs.guide/popular-topics/embeds.html) to make a fancy looking help command

 ```
 module.exports = {
+    //Depending on your command handler this may be different!
     name: "help", // The name of our command, in this case -help
     args: false, // if the command requires arguments, this can be true or false.
     //Additionall we could have a cooldown here by having typing "cooldown: 0," and replacing 0 with a number of milliseconds for the cooldown.